A Special Thank You to our Donors

 Hydro One Employees' and Pensioners' Charity Trust

 The Hydro One Employees' and Pensioners’ Charity Trust is an annual employee campaign that encourages Hydro One employees and pensioners to donate to their charities of choice through payroll deductions and special events.
-Since 2000, the Trust has donated almost $12,500 in regular donations.
+Since 2000, the Trust has donated over $22,000 in regular donations.

 Hywynd Equities Inc.